 What are the challenges in Content and Language Integrated Learning?

-The CLIL approach in foreign language teaching
+The elements of a CLIL lesson in foreign language teaching

 Learning a language using the CLIL approach is done implicitly.
 Students learn the language naturally, through conversation, observation and socializing, where learning grammar is not the primary goal.
 Students are also focused on a subject, for example, maths or woodworking, that interests them and the fact that acquiring more linguistic knowledge will help them learn the target matter better is very motivating.